LiberTEM/LiberTEM/docs/source/install.rst

 Using virtualenv
 ################

 You can use virtualenv if you have a system wide Python 3.6 installation.
+For Mac OS X, using conda is recommended.

 To create a new virtualenv for LiberTEM, you can use the following command:

 .. code-block:: shell